salem382/nodeJs-high-school/README.md

-# Educational website Noon clone
+# Educational website high School

 The high school project is a web application developed using Node.js and MongoDB.
 It provides a platform for high school students to access educational materials and assignments based on their educational stage and subject classification.